PaulWheatcroft/paulwheatcroft/README.md

 The template is integrated with [Bootstrap](https://getbootstrap.com/) which was used throught the project for the structure and layout of the website.

-README icons were created by using Segoe UI Symbol font and Inkscape.